Crohn's Disease Diet, Symptoms and Treatment.

 Inflammatory bowel disease has two main forms Crohn’s disease and ulcerative colitis.
 Clinicians generally follow testing procedures initially to check whether patients with the symptoms of irritable bowel syndrome are also suffering from inflammation of the bowel.

 Crohn’s Disease causes ulceration and inflammation, which negatively impact the body’s ability to digest food, absorb nutrients and eliminate waste.
+[Ref] We can advise on diet, treatment and therapy for the alleviation of Crohn’s disease.

 It can affect any part of the gut, but is most likely to develop in the small intestine or the colon.
 The symptoms of Crohn’s disease vary depending on which part of the digestive system is inflamed, but include: